Honour & Medals in the Great Roman empire

 Army Gold Medal (Public Domain)

 An order is regarded as the most elaborate decoration.
-France’s Legion d’honneur and the Order of the British Empire are some awards that are not only limited to military; but also to those who have contributed extensively to the betterment of humanity as a whole in the country.
+France’s Legion d’honneur and the Order of the British Empire are some awards that are not only limited to the military; but also to those who have contributed extensively to the betterment of humanity as a whole in the country.

 Insignia of a Commander of the Order of the British Empire (Creative Commons)